Referencing Parameters in Scripts and Jobs

 Configuring Job Parameters

-• The value of a parameter varies depending on the job.
-You need to reconfigure the parameter.
+- The value of a variable varies depending on the job.
+You need to configure a value for the variable in each job.

 Figure 3 Job parameter.